 Keeping an eye on blogs and articles about security, and vulnerability databases such as CVE and NIST can help you become aware in case your system/software has an already known vulnerability so that you can patch/update your systems before they may be detected and exploited.
 Vulnerability monitoring solutions are readily available for automating this task.

 Postponing a fix for a security issue is extremely risky, and its costs can far outweigh any benefit it can provide.
 Yet it is a mistake often made.
 So once a security vulnerability is detected, it should be fixed immediately, once and for all, before adding new features.
 Postponing the fix, and hoping no one will find out about the vulnerability is a very important and common mistake that is made about software security, with bad consequences.

 Software security vulnerabilities are real threats, and keeping a system secure is a hard task.
 But on the bright side, it is possible to secure a system in a way that we force the attacker to find an entirely new and unknown way of attacking it.
 We can do that by not repeating mistakes that are made before.

-After recognizing these threats, one might think that as the next logical step, not to repeat past mistakes, we should not change existing infrastructure, systems or frameworks, or we should not develop new ones; just to avoid security risks.
+After recognizing these threats, one might think that as the next logical step, to be on the safe side, we should not change existing infrastructure, systems or frameworks, or we should not develop new ones; just to avoid security risks.

-I think, on the contrary, the new tools can be more secure, simple and elegant than before, and they should be created.
+I think, on the contrary, new tools can be more secure, simple and elegant than before, and they should be developed.
 The important thing is while we create them, we should not forget the lessons learned from the past, and make our decisions in an informed, rational way.

 Thank you for reading.
 Hope you enjoyed my article,